ItsRatcha/AS2/README.md

 The video guide and introduction is up on Youtube: [youtu.be/hjAHmUp8uWc](https://youtu.be/hjAHmUp8uWc) (Note that the spoken language is Thai as per professor's preference)

 ## Author
 Ratchanon Moungwichean, undergraduate from [Thammasat University](https://tu.ac.th/).
 Bachelor’s degree candidate in Computer Engineering.
+(Student Id: 6610685304)

 [My Github profile](https://github.com/ItsRatcha)